studiointeract/accounts-ui/README.md

   Set if the login *without password* should check if the user is verified before sending any login emails.
 Default is **false**.

 * **minimumPasswordLength**&nbsp;&nbsp;&nbsp; Number
   Set the minimum number of password length for your application.
-Default so **7**.
+Default is **7**.

 * **homeRoutePath**&nbsp;&nbsp;&nbsp; String
   Set the path to where you would like the user to be redirected after a successful login or sign out.